OpenACC/openacc-best-practices-guide/08-Advanced.markdown

 With this modification it's now possible for the computational part of one block to operate simultaneously as the data transfer of another.
 The developer should now experiment with varying block sizes to determine what the optimal value is on the architecture of interest.
-It's important to note however that on some architectures the cost of creating an asynchronous queue the first time its used can be quite expensive.
+It's important to note, however, that on some architectures the cost of creating an asynchronous queue the first time its used can be quite expensive.
 In long-running applications, where the queues may be created once at the beginning of a many-hour run and reused throughout,